 WHO ARE PARENTS AFFECTED BY CHILD WELFARE?

 Most parents whose children enter foster care grew up in painful circumstances themselves.
-In New York City, where Rise is based, most of these parents are poor, isolated single mothers of color living in distressed neighborhoods.
+In New York City, where Rise is based, most affected parents are poor, single mothers of color living in distressed neighborhoods.
 Recent research on NYC mothers with children in foster care found that 54% met the criteria for post-traumatic stress disorder (PTSD).
 Research suggests that 25%-40% of mothers with children in foster care grew up in foster care themselves.

 Parents who come to the attention of the child welfare system have often demonstrated incredible survival skills in their efforts to provide for themselves and their children despite serious emotional and material obstacles.
 As many parents have described in Rise, their resourcefulness and determination to change family patterns have often kept them and their children safe for many years.